glennj/exercism.io/javascript/high-score-board/README.md

 // => hello world
 ```

-Using the dot notation as a short-hand has the same restriction as omitting the quotation marks.
+Using the dot notation as a shorthand has the same restriction as omitting the quotation marks.
 It only works if the key follows the identifier naming rules.

 ## Adding or Changing a Value

 You can add or change a value using the assignment operator `=`.
-Again, there is dot and bracket notation available.
+Again, there are dot and bracket notations available.

 ```javascript
 const obj = { greeting: 'hello world' };